ZhianMai/Thread-safe-Hashmap/README.md

 - Implemented iterator for linked list and hash map.
 Now they <b>both support for-each loop</b> iteration like Java array!
    - Notice that their iterators are not thread-safe, and in general, iterators should not be thread-safe.
    - If the iterator caller does not finish iterating, then the write thread is starvation since iterator holds the read lock.
-   - The hash map iterator is to traverse each bucket's linked list one by one and call their iterator.
+   - The hash map iterator is to traverse each bucket's linked list one by one and call each one's iterator.

 - Example:
  ```Java